 Frank: She was.

-Festivus, explained Frank, does not revolve around materialism, but around something much more profound: familial disappointment and feats of strength (both of which were featured prominently in the episode).
+Festivus, explained Frank, does not revolve around materialism, but around something much more profound: Familial disappointment and feats of strength (both of which were featured prominently in the episode).

 But Festivus wasn’t invented by a mere TV character; it was invented by a TV writer—or rather, by his father.
 The story goes back to way before Seinfeld—all the way back to 1966 when Daniel O’Keefe, an editor at Reader’s Digest, celebrated the anniversary of his first date with his wife, Deborah, and named the party “Festivus.”
-Inspired by Samuel Beckett’s absurdist play Krapp’s Last Tape (about an older man who listens to tape recordings of his younger self), O’Keefe started making his own tapes, into which he’d air his grievances about life.
+Inspired by author Samuel Beckett’s absurdist play Krapp’s Last Tape (about an older man who listens to tape recordings of his younger self), O’Keefe started making his own tapes, into which he’d air his grievances about life.
 These tapings became incorporated into Festivus as the rest of his family joined in and recorded all their complaints, too.
 But that’s not all—the holiday also featured wrestling matches between O’Keefe’s three sons.

 Many years later, O’Keefe’s son, also named Daniel, became a writer for Seinfeld and recounted his family’s odd holiday tradition to his fellow writers.
 They agreed it would make for a funny episode.
 Little did they know they would be creating an actual new holiday.
+Check out the history behind more of your favorite holiday traditions.

 How to Celebrate Festivus